iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

     * Required : A function that prints the last digit of a number.
     * Expected Results : Returns the value of the last digit.

-> 💡*There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important. ~Jim Rohn*
+> 💬 *Quote : There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important. ~Jim Rohn*

 <div align="left">
 <img src="https://github.com/iamnotnato/alx-low_level_programming/blob/master/0x02-functions_nested_loops/images/important.jpg">